evkx/evkx.github.io/content/models/porsche/taycan/Taycan/_index.md

 The Standard suspension has steel springs with a fixed height, but you can adjust damping to fit your driving style or road condition.
 The ground clearance with this suspension is 127 mm.

 You can order Porsche Taycan with an alternative Adaptive Air Suspension suspension.
-The suspension is a fully adaptive suspension both on the front and rear axle.
-Height and damping can be adjusted manually and automatically.
+The suspension is fully adaptive on the front and rear axle, so height and damping can be adjusted manually and automatically.
 Minimum ground clearance is 103 mm and max 127 mm.

 ### Steering